What is a root canal?

 What happens after treatment?

-You should contact our office for a follow-up restoration within a few weeks of completion at our office.
-Your restorative dentist will decide on what type of restoration is necessary to protect your tooth.
+You should contact our office for a follow-up restoration within a few weeks of completion of your root canal treatment at our office.
+Your restorative dentist will decide on what type of restoration is necessary to protect your tooth when treating root canals.
 It is rare for endodontic patients to experience complications after routine endodontic treatment.
 If a problem does occur, however, we are available at all times to respond.
-To prevent further decay, continue to practice good dental hygiene.
+To prevent further decay with your root canal, continue to practice good dental hygiene.

 How much will it cost?